-Step 1: Compute the Solar yield
+Step 1: Compute the technical potential of a site

 In order to figure out the sizing and savings potential of a solar installation, we need to determine the solar yield, the number of kWh we expect the system to produce annually for each kW of capacity installed.
 We do this by looking for the nearest US Weather Station and using TMY3 weather data as the weather in a typical year.
 TMY3 weather years are created by taking the actual weather from a different year for each month, choosing the year in the period 1991-2010 that has the median average temperature in that month.